ABOUT AC JAPAN

 He approached business enterprises for their sponsorship of publicity messages designed to improve our future.
 He tried to utilize the medium of advertisements to make a social contribution.
 Some companies, mass media and advertising agencies responded to his request and thus Kansai AC was founded with 114 members.
 Its first-year advertising budget was the relatively modest amount of 170 million yen.

 In 1974, it was approved as the corporate juridical person, Japan Advertising Council, and started to expand its activities nationwide.
 The regional offices were set up and the present organization was thus established.
-Since then, over the long period of forty years, it has conducted more than 600 public advertising campaigns.
+Since then, over the long period of forty years, it has conducted more than 700 public advertising campaigns.
 In July, 2009, it changed its name to AC Japan.
-In the FY2012, the Board has 68 directors at its highest policy-making level, and the present (third) chairman is Nobutada Saji, the son of Keizo Saji.
+In the FY2016, the Board has 66 directors at its highest policy-making level, and the present (fourth) chairman is Sadayoshi Fujishige.

 The member organizations have also dispatched more than 300 of their personnel in total to various committees operated by the AC Japan offices.